Commit to follow-up

 - Simply “warning” people or telling people they are wrong isn’t helpful.

-- Approach people with empathy and gently remind them why the plan was important in the first place.
-This can be a challenge if people have had too much to drink, but you can be firm yet supportive at the same time.
+- Approach people with empathy to talk about why the plan was important in the first place.
+This can be a challenge if people have had too much to drink, but you can be direct yet supportive at the same time.

 - We can’t always anticipate when something might go wrong.
 If something bad happens, switch into support mode and avoid blaming people.